 • Commodities : Some investors put money into metals, energy products, livestock, agricultural products, and so forth.
 A common way to do this is through what’s called a futures contract.
 This is an agreement to buy or sell a certain commodity at a specific quantity at a predetermined price at a later time.

 • Cryptocurrencies: This involves investing in digital currency that can only be used online.
 This is a direct financial exchange between users, with no involvement from a bank or other third party.
 Bitcoins are a popular form of cryptocurrency.
 These assets are risky and have a short track record, so investors should exercise caution before buying.
+If you are interested in investing in digital assets consider opening a cryptocurrency account with SoFi.

 There are subgroups within these classes that have similar characteristics.
 Subgroups could include stocks from a certain industry or company size, or a particular kind of real estate , such as residential, commercial, or retail.